The best cosy fantasy books to curl up with right now

 Fantasy.
 It’s all about epic battles, earth-shattering stakes, and larger-than-life heroes and villains (with a dash of moral ambiguity thrown in for good measure), right?
 Not to mention the dazzling array of awe-inspiring creatures, compendiums of accompanying history to build out those wide worlds contained within the stacks of pages and plots filled with staggering adventure and mind-boggling acts of daring-do.

-Well, not always.
 Fantasy comes in many delightful flavours and several wonderful shapes.
 Right now, readers across the globe are acquiring a new taste: cosy.
 Character-driven, personal tales promoting found families and happy endings, best read in your favourite, comfiest chair, under your warmest blanket and with a cup of tea in hand.
 And don’t forget the steady supply of biscuits.

 Finished with your latest ten-book series filled with anxiety-inducing trials and tribulations?
 Cosy fantasy is the ideal palate cleanser, bringing readers memorable characters and places, warm feelings, and lower heart rates.
 New to this most comfy of subgenres?
 The following recommendations are amongst the perfect ways to sink into cosy fantasy. . .

-Such is the excitement around YouTube star Lucy Jane Wood's cosy fantasy, that when she announced it, it flew to number one on the Amazon book chart on pre-orders alone.
+Such was the excitement around YouTube star Lucy Jane Wood's cosy fantasy, that when she announced it, it flew to number one on the Amazon book chart on pre-orders alone.
 Balancing work at her beloved Lunar Books and concealing her witchcraft from the non-witches around her has left Belle burnt out.
 But when her thirtieth birthday brings a summons from her coven, Belle risks losing her magic forever.
 With the month of October to fix things, and signs that dark forces may be working against her, Belle will need all the help she can get – from the women in her life, from an unlikely mentor figure, and even an (infuriating) watchman who’s sworn to protect her.

 Kiela, comfortable as Alyssium's Great Library librarian with her assistant, Caz, a sentient spider plant, normally avoids people.
 Their life changes when revolution sets the library ablaze, prompting them to flee with salvaged spellbooks to Kiela's native island.
 But to her dismay, in addition to a nosy – and very handsome – neighbour, she finds the town in disarray.
 The Spellshop is a cottagecore cosy fantasy following a woman's unexpected journey through the low-stakes market of illegal spell-selling and the high-risk business of starting over.